 - Support you to stay in your home if you don’t want to move

-- Take legal action where needed
+- Help you to take legal action where needed

-- Allow you to give feedback on our handling of your case.
+- Allow you to give feedback on our handling of your case

 We work in partnership with the Police and Local Authorities, and the action we take will depend on the evidence available.
-We may not be able to do much if:

 With your permission, we will work with partners like the police and local authorities if the evidence is clear and substantial.